FSXAC/FSXAC.github.io/documents/CIVL250/module4.md

 ## Urban Infrastructure

 **Megacities** are very large cities with population &gt; 10 million people.
 Due to urbanization, there increasing number of megacities.
-Megacities are vulnerable to disruptions because they’re often located near river deltas or coastlines.

 Urban development is challenging due to dense population which makes (mega)cities vulnerable to these concerns associated with climate change and biodiversity loss: